kumu/docs/welcome.md

 If you run into any challenges, send us an email at [support@kumu.io](mailto:support@kumu.io) or join our [Slack group](http://chat.kumu.io) for even faster support.

-<a class="btn" href="/getting-started/overview.html">Ready to dive in?
-Read the getting started guide</a>
+<a class="btn" href="/getting-started/first-steps.html">Ready to dive in?
+Read the First Steps guide</a>

 <span class="quiet">These docs are a work in progress and will be continuously updated.
 Pull requests are welcome so if you would like to contribute, please <a href="https://github.com/kumu/docs">fork me on GitHub.</a></span>